 The solvency of companies is currently as volatile as that of private households.
 New companies are launched as quickly as others disappear off the scene.
 Measuring the good standing of a company is not limited to checking its solvency.
 You should also take into account elements such as the company’s history and its representatives’ payment discipline.

 Better supervision thanks to data pools

 SMEs and large companies can now implement efficient credit risk management by limiting fees; for example, by subscribing to a data pool such as the Credit Decision data pool.
 This database is only available to SMEs and large, accredited companies.
 Each partner in the pool benefits from information provided by the other partners and undertakes to make information on litigations available.
 A database like this enables reference values to be set beyond the scope of the company or economic sector.
 This data is then kept up-to-date.
 Credit Decision facilitates day-to-day credit and sales decisions.
 Banks, insurers and large companies all use this service, as well as many SMEs who supply individuals or other companies.

 An online inquiry at the point of sale

 Companies who are in contact with end clients have to make many instantaneous decisions on credit on a daily basis.
-This is the case when transactions are made digitally; e.g. for subscriptions, rent or leasing.
+This is the case when transactions are made digitally (i.e. without cash exchange, for example, for a subscription, rent or leasing).
 Identifying the customers and checking their solvency is essential.
 Key data needed for credit decisions are accessible in real time at the point of sale thanks to a link to the data pool that is integrated into the company’s IT system.
-Once you get to a certain volume of requests and orders, the online inquiry stage takes too long.
-Under these circumstances, you should switch to checking customer data off-line on a regular basis (daily, etc.), using their address and solvency information via the data pool.
-The results of this check are provided as a list of scores, showing the customers who can be trusted and those who should be treated with caution.